How Does LendingTree Get Paid?

 How to apply for a home equity loan

-• Compare three to five lenders Get quotes from banks, credit unions and online lenders.
+• Compare three to five lenders.
+Get rate quotes on LendingTree from banks, credit unions and online lenders.
 Look at your loan estimates side-by-side to compare interest rates, loan terms, monthly payments and fees.
 Finding the best overall offer is about far more than simply finding the lowest rate.

-• Apply and provide documentation Once you choose a lender, submit your application online, by phone or in person.
+• Apply and provide documentation.
+Once you choose a lender, submit your application to them online, by phone or in person.
 You’ll need to share details about your income, debts and current mortgage, and the lender will pull your credit.

-• Close on your loan and receive funds If approved, you’ll review and sign the final paperwork and pay closing costs, which typically range from 2% to 6% of the loan amount.
-After a mandatory three-business-day waiting period, you’ll receive your lump sum.
+• Close on your loan and receive funds.
+If approved, you’ll review and sign the final paperwork and pay closing costs.
+After a mandatory three-business-day waiting period, you’ll receive all your cash at once.

 Frequently asked questions